Ride Along 2: Plot

 James, Ben and Maya go to a party in Pope's mansion.
 Maya distracts him dancing while James and Ben gather info, with A.J.'s help.
-After narrowly escaping Marcus the alligator, Ben reconnects with the team.
-They get their information, but Pope catches them and knows they are cops, he lets them go.
+After narrowly escaping the alligator Marcus, Ben rejoins the team.
+They get their information, but Pope shows he knows they are cops, but lets them go.
 They use the information to locate a group of shipping trucks that may be carrying Pope's contraband.
-However, when they stop the first truck at the port, it's empty.
-Hernandez scolds them, as Pope shows up and acts angry for what the team did.
+However, the first truck they stop at the port is empty.
+Hernandez scolds them, as Pope shows up and acts angry for 'unjustifyingly' stopping it.

-The team goes to a bar to go over what went wrong.
-Maya wonders why Nuñez showed up so fast at the port.
+Going over what went wrong together in a bar, Maya wonders how Nuñez showed up so fast at the port.
 When A.J. mentions Nuñez is on Pope's payroll, James realizes it was a decoy, and the real contraband is being brought in somewhere else at the port.
 James, Maya and A.J. go after Pope, but leave Ben handcuffed to a pole.
 He breaks free, going to Alonso's to remove the cuffs.

 James, Maya and A.J. are at the port in the morning to catch Pope.
 Ben arrives to the shoot-out, exploding a container full of flammable barrels.
 Pope escapes in a truck, taking A.J. hostage.
 When James does not find Pope in the truck, Pope shoots at him, but Ben jumps in the way of the bullet.
-James shoots Pope a few times then, as Ben is wearing a bulletproof vest, he uses Ben as a human shield when he shoots again.
+James shoots Pope a few times then, as Ben is wearing a bulletproof vest, he uses him as a human shield when he shoots again.
 Maya shoots Pope down.

-James and Ben are commended for taking down Pope and Nuñez.
-They drive home in a yellow Lamborghini Maya got for them to take to Atlanta for the wedding.
-Ben and Angela get married and are ready to go off on a speed boat, but Ben asks James to make a speech.
+James and Ben are commended for apprehending Pope and Nuñez.
+They drive home to Atlanta for the wedding in a yellow Lamborghini Maya got for them.
+Ben and Angela get married and are ready to go off on a speed boat, when Ben asks James to make a speech.
 Reluctantly, he says that while Ben has gotten him into a lot of trouble since meeting, he has also saved his life, made Angela very happy, and helped him grow into a better man and cop.
-Ben and Angela then go on their boat ride, but Ben flies out of the boat when he hits a wake, amusing James.
+Ben and Angela then leave on the boat, but he flies out of it when he hits a wake, amusing James.